illustration of a car in front of a row of buildings

 If Oly can’t rectify the after-tax shortfall, your employer will have to pay the FBT owing to the ATO, as the amount would become an FBT liability.

 In most cases, the employee will pay the employer, who then pays the ATO.
 Under your novated lease agreement, the employee is responsible for payment of the liability to their employer.
+If you have an FBT liability owing, Oly or your employer may contact you to discuss your options and organise payment.

 Whilst an after-tax shortfall can be offset, a liability must be paid.